-Lightwater Valley Theme Park: HSE to prosecute after child rollercoaster fall
+Lightwater Valley Theme Park: £333,344 fine after child rollercoaster fall

-North Yorkshire Police responded to a call at approximately 11:30am on Thursday 30 May and, a statement released at the time read: “The child was conscious when officers arrived at the scene and has been taken to hospital.
+The incident happened at the theme park in North Yorkshire on 30 May 2019.
+The child was ejected from the Twister ride.
+North Yorkshire Police responded to a call at approximately 11:30am.
+A statement released at the time read: “The child was conscious when officers arrived at the scene and has been taken to hospital.
 His condition is not believed to be life threatening.